theupshift/chrdev/about.md

 Mainly javascript at [wonderflow](https://www.wonderflow.co)

+Most of my OSS can be found on my [github profile](https://github.com/christian-fei)

+I try to stay up to date with what people are coming up with, everyday there's something new to learn and to try out.

+Thus I read a lot, here you can find [my full pocket reading history](/pocket/)

+## projects

+Coding all kinds of tech fields that bring value to me, read IoT, Crypto, Bots, Apps, CLI utilities, Automation of all kinds.

+My most recent project is [mega-scraper](https://github.com/christian-fei/mega-scraper): it aims to be a simple website scraping tool with proxy support, request blocking and various optimizations.

+In the field of IoT I made a watering system with a raspberry pi, camera, temperature and moisture sensors. the communication is handled via telegram. with the help of a bot I can water, request a snapshot or video of the garden and a timelapse of the past days.

 Right now I am probably **writing code** for
 - [mega-scraper](https://github.com/christian-fei/mega-scraper) - scrape a website's content with puppeteer
 - [this very blog](https://github.com/christian-fei/christian-fei.github.io)